 Shared security in the Pacific

-Australia is committed to supporting Pacific Island Countries' resilience to the security challenges articulated in the Boe Declataion.
+Australia is committed to supporting Pacific Island Countries build resilience to their security challenges, as articulated in the 2018 Boe Declaration on Regional Security.

-Australia's longstanding and ongoing security cooperation with Pacific countries covers defence, law enforcement, transnational crime, climate and disaster resilience, border management and human security.
+Australia's longstanding security cooperation with Pacific countries covers defence, law enforcement, transnational crime, climate and disaster resilience, border management and human security.

-"…a stable and resilient security environment provides a platform to achieve the reigon's sustainable development aspirations"
+"…a stable and resilient security environment provides a platform to achieve the region's sustainable development aspirations"

 Ewen McDonald, Head of the Office of the Pacific

 On 5 September 2018 in Nauru, the Pacific islands Forum, including Australia, adopted the Boe Declaration on Regional Security.
 The new declaration recognises an expanded concept of security, including human, cyber and environmental security, and frames regional responses to emerging security issues.

 More about the Boe Declaration on Regional Security

 Australia has been working with Pacific countries and regional organisations to establish the Pacific Fusion Centre.
 The Pacific Fusion Centre aggregates and analyses information relevant to shared security challenges, including the impacts of COVID-19 on the regional security environment.
 It ensures Pacific decision makers have the information they need to respond to the broad range of security priorities articulated in the Boe Declaration, and provides a trusted source of COVID-19 information.